 The Long-Term Pavement Performance (LTPP) program makes the world’s largest pavement performance database available annually to the public in Microsoft Access® format and available on thumb drive or DVD-ROM.
 The Standard Data Release (SDR) may be obtained through LTPP Customer Support Services at

 Perhaps one of the most useful documents contained here for beginners is the tutorial "Accessing LTPP Data," which includes step-by-step examples of working with the SDR in MS Access and building queries for data extraction.
 The first document to read is the "Release Notes," which comes in hardcopy and electronic format with the SDR.
 These notes contain important information about organization, content, and significant changes that have occurred from release to release.

 A Reference Library section accompanies the Standard Data Release and gives the user the capability to search for software utilities, resource documents, and research reports that support the database.

-Some data is not stored in the pavement performance database and not included with the Standard Data Release, typically because of intensive storage memory requirements.
-Point-by-point road profile, FWD time-history waveforms, distress map data, and raw traffic data are a few examples.
+Some data are not stored in the pavement performance database and not included with the Standard Data Release, typically because of intensive storage memory requirements.
+Point-by-point road profile, Falling Weight Deflectometer (FWD) time-history waveforms, distress map data, and raw traffic data are a few examples.
 However, this data may still be requested through a custom data extraction.
 While requests may be filled free-of-cost, limitations will exist based on the level of effort required to fulfill the request.
 These requests are assessed case-by-case.
 To request ancillary data and information, please contact the LTPP Customer Support Service Center at firstname.lastname@example.org, or by calling (202) 493-3035, or by faxing (202) 493-3161.

-In an effort to better serve our customers, we invite you to complete a brief questionnaire.
+In an effort to serve our customers better, we invite you to complete a brief questionnaire.
 Please take a few minutes to answer each question that applies to the service you received on your request(s) for customer support.

 |»||Office of Infrastructure R&D|